hkhajei/sales-analysis-task/README.md

 8. [Contributing](#contributing)

 ## Overview
-This project demonstrates a practical approach to sales forecasting, with particular emphasis on the "Stationary" product category.
+This project demonstrates a practical approach to sales forecasting, with particular emphasis on the "Stationery" product category.
 The analysis uses historical sales data to predict monthly sales, further breaking down the predictions into daily estimates.

 ## Features
-- **Data Filtering**: Focuses on the "Stationary" category for a specialized forecast.
+- **Data Filtering**: Focuses on the "Stationery" category for a specialized forecast.
 - **Monthly Forecasting**: Predicts sales for the first three months of the year.
 - **Daily Breakdown**: Distributes monthly sales predictions into daily estimates.
 - **Weekday Adjustments**: Accounts for weekday-specific sales patterns to refine daily predictions.